 "Oh, but it's Tiger Stadium!!
 How can you not go?!"

 You're missing the point.

-Yes, even I get burned out on this shit sometimes.
+Yes, even I get burned out on this stuff sometimes.
 And I'm not even a sports fan.
 I think that photo sums up everything I want or need to say about Old Tiger Stadium.
 I remember it how it was in the 1980s.
 And I still have a ball that bears the green scuffs of having bounced off the pitcher's mound and going foul off some fat dude's melon before landing in my hands.
 It's not autographed by anyone...it's autographed by the place itself.
-That was so long ago...probably 1992--but I had already gone into my first abandoned buildings by that point.
-Hard to believe I've been doing this shit for most of my life.
+That was so long ago...probably 1992—but I had already gone into my first abandoned buildings by that point.
+Hard to believe I've been doing this crap for most of my life.

 * * *